-DO be prepare to meet a lot of tourists and visitors like yourself – actually, it seems like the historic quarter hardly houses any local resident (adding on the museum-like feeling).
+DO be prepared to meet a lot of tourists and visitors like yourself – actually, it seems like the historic quarter hardly houses any local residents (adding on the museum-like feeling).

 DON’T expect to use more than 2 days to cover the main spots in Colonia del Sacramento.

 DO enjoy the quiet and more relaxed, laid-back attitude of life – especially if you embarked from hectic Buenos Aires.
 Just unplug and enjoy the slowness.